MicrosoftDocs/biztalk-docs/biztalk/core/max-limit-of-acceptable-x12-interchange-control-number-has-reached-for-party.md

 ---
+description: "Learn more about: Max limit of acceptable X12 interchange control number has reached for party"
 title: "Max limit of acceptable X12 interchange control number has reached for party | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"